staubina/edx-documentation/en_us/shared/course_components/create_problem.rst

 The Studio View of a Problem
 ************************************

-All problems are written in XML.
-However, Studio offers two interfaces for editing problem components: the simple editor and the advanced editor.
+The information that you specify for every problem component is saved in OLX (Open Learning XML), edX's XML standard.
+However, for many problem components Studio offers two different editing interfaces: the simple editor and the advanced editor.

-*  The simple editor allows you to edit problems visually, without having to work with XML.
+*  The simple editor allows you to edit problems visually, and you use markdown-style formatting indicators to identify elements such as the question and the correct answer.
+You do not need to know XML to use this editor.

-*  The advanced editor converts the problem to edX's XML standard and allows you to edit that XML directly.
+*  The advanced editor presents problems with their OLX markup elements and attributes.
+You can edit problems in the advanced editor as well.

-You can switch at any time from the simple editor to the advanced editor by selecting **Advanced Editor** from the simple editor's toolbar.
+You can switch from the simple editor to the advanced editor at any time by selecting **Advanced Editor** from the simple editor's toolbar.
 However, after you save a problem in the advanced editor, you cannot open it again in the simple editor.